sebwinte/cc2/README.md

 Autostart cc2
 -------------
 For a better experience during use of cc2, you can easily create  a ```.bat``` file for Windows or a ```.command``` file if you're running cc2 on a MacOS.
 By using this method, cc2 automatically starts after your system is booted.
+Don't forget to define an absolute path for the 'notification icon' and your 'settings.json'.
+See ```helper.py```
 #### Windows (.bat):
 Save this file and move it into the Windows 'startup' folder.
 ```bat